Jennifer Roberson: Sword-Dancer Saga

 For the first time in years, life seems settled for Tiger and Del.
-Occasionally Tiger must dance against sword-dancers bent on killing him for forsaking the oaths and vows of the circle, but for the most part it's an idyllic life.
-Until Tiger's twenty-five-year-old son accuses him of being “domesticated.”
-Thus challenged by his own flesh-and-blood to reclaim his legendary status, Tiger, accompanied by Del and his son, embarks on a journey northward that will test his sword skill and resolve, and lead him and Del into the dangerous path of an old enemy.
+Occasionally, Tiger must dance against sword-dancers bent on killing him for forsaking the oaths and vows of the circle.
+For the most part it's an idyllic life until Tiger's twenty-five-year-old son accuses him of being “domesticated.”
+Thus challenged by his own flesh-and-blood to reclaim his status, Tiger, accompanied by Del and his son, embarks on a journey northward that will test his sword skill and resolve, and lead him and Del into the path of an old enemy.